-Qualifications and employment perspectives for refugees and host communities
+Improving employment prospects for refugees and host communities

-Title: Qualifications and Employment Perspectives for Refugees and Host Communities in Ethiopia Programme
+Title: Qualifications and employment perspectives for refugees and host communities in Ethiopia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing acency: Ministry of Science and Higher Education (MoSHE)
+Lead executing acency: Ethiopian Ministry of Science and Higher Education (MoSHE)

 Ethiopia has a long history of hosting people displaced by conflict and hardship.
-With more than 700,000 refugees, it is currently the third largest host country in Africa.
-Many refugees cannot support themselves and young people in particular are often unemployed.
-For Ethiopians themselves too, there is a lack of employment opportunities.
-Access to vocational training is limited and the opportunities existing in the field lack practical relevance.
+With nearly 800,000 refugees, it is the one of the largest host countries in Africa.
+Ethiopia has gained international recognition for its progressive refugee policy.
+Yet for many refugees, the situation remains difficult.
+Many cannot support themselves and young people in particular are often unemployed.
+The lack of employment opportunities is also an issue for Ethiopians.
+Access to vocational training is limited and the training courses that are available lack practical relevance.

-Employment prospects for refugees and the host population have improved.
+Employment prospects for refugees and host communities have improved.

 Improving the quality of vocational training

-In order to increase chances of finding employment, the content of existing training courses is aligned with the needs on the labour market.
-Through further training, vocational trainers improve their technical and social skills and therefore, also the quality of their teaching.
+To increase participants’ employability, the content of existing vocational training courses is being aligned with labour market needs.
+Further training enables trainers to improve their technical and soft skills and the quality of their teaching.
 They also receive tools for teaching refugees and Ethiopians together.
-In addition, vocational training institutes receive tools, machines and learning materials to improve training conditions.
+In addition, the vocational training colleges receive tools, machines and teaching materials to improve training conditions.